hugen79/NanoVNA-H/README.md

 Please refer to original NanoVNA page for detail preparation information.

 The current test board has the MCU STM32F072CBT6 replaced by STM32F303CCT6.
 Also, the USB_DP pin has a 1.5K ohm pull up resistor connected to VDD (3.3V), and the USB_DP (PA12) is shorted with PA10.
-AT power-up, PA10 will pull down USB_DP then release to indicate host a device is plugged in.
+AT power-up, PA10 will pull down USB_DP then release to inform host a device is plugged in.

 Because edy555's ChibiOS/os/hal/ports/STM32/LLD/ADCv3/hal_adc_lld.c is not updated with ADCv3 protocol, I modified and name it as hal_adc_lld.c.fixed.
 To put the file at the correct location, do the following.
 I will find a nicer way to handle it later.